Is It Okay To End A Sentence With A Preposition?

 Go to this list of prepositions if you need to, and try to write as many sentences ending with a preposition as you can in fifteen minutes.
 It's okay if the sentences don't go together, but you get bonus points for, one, the funniest sentence and, two, the best imitation of a Western Pennsylvanian.

-When your time is up, post your practice in the comments section along with how many prepositions you used.
+When your time is up, post your practice in the Pro Practice Workshop here, along with how many prepositions you used.

 Good luck, yinz guys!